ankane/pghero/guides/Docker.md

 ## Kubernetes

-If you are planning to run on kubernetes with a config file, you don't need to create a new image.
-You can make use of configMaps to mount the config file.
-Create a configMap like this,
+If you are planning to run on Kubernetes with a config file, you don’t need to create a new image.
+You can make use of ConfigMaps to mount the config file.
+Create a ConfigMap like this:

 ```yaml
 ---